Diffusion Model in Latent Space for Medical Image Segmentation Task: Introduction

-Recently, the development of generative models, particularly diffusion-based models (DM)~\cite{ddpm}, has led to substantial advances in image generation and synthesis, often producing results superior to earlier approaches such as Generative Adversarial Networks (GAN)~\cite{gan} and Variational AutoEncoder (VAE)~\cite{vae}, which remain among the most widely used methods in recent years.
-Beyond their success in general image generation, these models open up new possibilities for medical image segmentation through a one-to-many paradigm.
-Unlike traditional one-to-one approaches, diffusion-based models can generate multiple segmentation masks for a single input, capturing the model's uncertainty in ambiguous medical data.
+Typically, these AI models are trained on pre-labeled datasets and can automatically segment new images.
+Most existing approaches adopt a one-to-one strategy, producing only a single segmented output per input image~\cite{unet, unet++, nnunet, resunet}.
+These methods basically learn a mapping function from each input image to a single segmentation mask, thereby replicating the behavior of an individual annotator.
+Recently, generative models, particularly diffusion models (DMs)~\cite{ddpm}, have led to substantial advances in image synthesis, often outperforming earlier approaches such as Generative Adversarial Networks (GANs)~\cite{gan} and Variational Autoencoders (VAEs)~\cite{vae}, which remain among the most widely used methods in recent years.
+Beyond their success in natural image generation, these models open up new possibilities for medical image segmentation through a one-to-many paradigm.
+Unlike the previous one-to-one approach, diffusion-based models can generate multiple segmentation masks for a single input, capturing the model's uncertainty in ambiguous medical data.
 Several recent studies have adopted this strategy and demonstrated superior performance and robustness compared to conventional methods~\cite{ensemblediff, segdiff, medsegdiff, nguyen2025aleatoric}.
 These results indicate that diffusion-based approaches not only enhance segmentation accuracy but also provide richer information to support clinical decision-making, particularly in challenging cases involving ambiguous or subtle anatomical structures.
-Moreover, we find that the model's performance can still be further improved in terms of both speed and accuracy.
+However, these models typically operate directly in the image space, where performance is limited because they are required to jointly perform image compression and region-of-interest analysis.
+Consequently, we identify opportunities to further improve model performance by conducting segmentation in a low-dimensional latent space.